serwennn/drew3/README.md

 <h1 align="center">🦊・DrewBot Project</h1>
-<p align="center">This is a completely open source discord bot.
+<p align="center">This is a discord bot.
 We would be very happy if you help us improve it or add other features.</p>

 <p align="center">
 <img width=200px src="https://media.discordapp.net/attachments/1012635564719230976/1105059223508881488/logopng.png?width=527&height=527" alt="DrewBot logo">